w3f/polkadot-wiki/docs/general/polkadotjs.md

 ## Polkadot-JS Phishing List

-The [**Polkadot-JS phishing list**](https://polkadot.js.org/phishing/) website is a community-driven curation of less-than-honest operators.
+The [**Polkadot-JS phishing list**](https://polkadot.js.org/phishing/) website is a community-driven curation of malicious actors and operators.
 The Polkadot-JS extension uses this list to warn a user about suspicious URLs and addresses that are part of the list, and automatically blocks the account address.